mentainha/m3o/docs/README.md

 M3O is a universal public api gateway.

-Explore, discover and consume public APIs as simpler programmable building blocks all on one platform.
+Explore, discover and consume public APIs as simpler programmable building blocks all through one platform.

 ## Features